IBM/predict-insurance-charges-with-autoai/README.md

 ## Step 6.
 Create a notebook from your model (optional)
 #### If you want to run the notebook that you explore below, go to [`notebooks/Insurance Premium Predictor - P8 notebook.ipynb`](https://github.ibm.com/Horea-Porutiu/AoT-AutoAI/blob/master/notebooks/Insurance%20Premium%20Predictor%20-%20P8%20notebook.ipynb).
 With AutoAI's latest features, the code that is run to create these models is no more a black box.
-One or more of these models can be saved as a Jupyter notebook and the python code can be run and enhanced from within.
+One or more of these models can be saved as a Jupyter notebook and the Python code can be run and enhanced from within.

 ### 6.1 Create notebook
 ![create notebook](https://media.github.ibm.com/user/9960/files/1c47db00-8ae0-11ea-9066-9bb6137b6ee3)